casper-network/docs-archive/dapp/erc20/contract.md

 [call_contract](https://docs.rs/casperlabs-contract/latest/casperlabs_contract/contract_api/runtime/fn.call_contract.html) is the key function here.
 It allows to call another contract.

 ## ERC20 Contract
-Next contract we'll define is `erc20`.
+The next contract we'll define is `erc20`.
 When called, the function `erc20` is invoked.
-At first, contract checks if it's already initialized. `env` functions are defined below.
-If not it's not initialized, it calls `init_erc20` function that mints tokens for the caller and marks contract as initialized.
+At first, contract checks if it's already initialized (`env` functions are defined below).
+If not it's not initialized, it calls the `init_erc20` function that mints tokens for the caller and marks contract as initialized.
 From now on, the `handle_erc20` function is always invoked.
 ```rust
 // contract/src/contract.rs